holochain/docs-pages/src/pages/get-started/install-advanced.md

 1. Enable the `nix-command` and `flakes` experimental features.
 2. (Optional but strongly recommended) Add our Cachix server:
     1. Add `https://holochain-ci.cachix.org` to `nix.settings.substituters`.
-    2. Add `holochain-ci.cachix.org-1:5IUSkZc0aoRS53rfkvH9Kid40NpyjwCMCzwRTXy+QN8=` to `nix.settings.trusted-public-keys`.
+    2. Add `holochain-ci.cachix.org-1:5IUSkZc0aoRS53rfkvH9Kid40NpyjwCMCzwRTXy+QN8=` to `nix.settings.trusted-public-keys`. <!-- cspell:ignore rfkv Npyjw -->

 If you came here from the Quick Start Guide, you can continue on to the [Verify installation](/get-started/#2-4-verify-installation) step now.